 Ganglia are the collection of neuronal cell bodies outside the CNS.

 Nuclei are collection of neuronal cell bodies surrounded by white matter within the CNS.

 Caudate Nucleus is C-shaped mass of grey matter present anatomically in relation with lentiform nucleus and thalamus, having following parts, caput, corpus and cauda.

 Different types of axon bundles going up and down passing through a structure called internal capsule.
 Internal capsule have two limbs, anterior and posterior and Genu.
 Anterior limb is present between the head of caudate nucleus and lentiform nucleus.
 Posterior limb is present between the thalamus and lentiform nucleus.
 Genu is located between anterior and posterior limbs.

 Lens shaped mass of grey matter present lateral to internal capsule, consist of two parts, Putamen and globus pallidus.

 This nucleus is located in mid brain, also consist of two parts.

 *The posterior part of substantia nigra is dense grey matter and called Pars compacta.
 It contains dopaminergic neurons.

 *Anterior part of substantia nigra is less dense and called pars reticularis.
 This part contain (GABA)- ergic neurons.

 Beside the tail end of caudate nucleus there is collection of grey matter placed under the lentiform nucleus and is known as amygdale.

 Classification of Basal Ganglia

-Term basal ganglia are used for the nuclear masses (grey matter) at the base of cerebral hemisphere.
+Term basal ganglia is used for the nuclear masses (grey matter) at the base of cerebral hemisphere.
 Basal ganglia are classified in two ways:

-These following structures consider the traditional basal ganlia.
+The following structures are considered the traditional basal ganglia.

 Modern or clinical classification describes lentiform nucleus and caudate nucleus having special connections with subthalamic nucleus and substantia nigra.
 The neurologists consider this classification more useful in clinics.